1984hosting/1984-connector-for-dk-and-woocommerce/readme.txt

 = Do I need to set up email delivery for invoices? =

 The plugin does not depend on WordPress or your web server being able to send emails.
-As we are leveraging DK's own email functionality, you need to enter the correct settings into DK and set the appropriate DNS settings such as your domain's SPF record in order for invoice delivery to work.
+As we are leveraging DK’s own email functionality, you need to enter the correct settings into DK and set the appropriate DNS settings such as your domain's SPF record in order for invoice delivery to work.

-= Does the plugin support the new WooCommerce Product form? =
+= Does the plugin support the new block based WooCommerce Product form? =

 As the WooCommerce product form is still under development and does not offer the possibility to add custom form fields to specify if you do not want to sync prices, number of items stock etc. for certain Products, that sort of granularity is not supported.

 However, if you do not need that granularity anyway and can make do with global settings, then it will work as long as you enter a SKU that corresponds with the product's Item Code in DK.

+= Does the plugin support the new block based WooCommerce Checkout form? =

+Yes.
+There are still issues with the kennitala field

-== Disclaimer ==
+== Policies, Privacy and Legal ==

 This plugin's functionality depends on connecting to the dkPlus API, provided by DK Hugbúnaður ehf (DK).
-DK provides its services as per [their own terms, conditions](https://www.dk.is/um-dk/stefnur-og-skilmalar/almennir-vidskiptaskilmalar) and [privacy policy](https://www.dk.is/um-dk/stefnur-og-skilmalar/personuverndarstefna#nanar).
+DK provides its services as per [their own General Terms and Conditions](https://dk.kreatives.is/wp-content/uploads/2024/08/General_Terms_and_Conditions_1_2024.pdf) (PDF) and [Privacy Policy](https://www.dk.is/um-dk/stefnur-og-skilmalar/personuverndarstefna#nanarenglish) (PDF).

 This plugin is developed, maintained and supported on goodwill basis by 1984 Hosting as free software without any guarantees or obligations and is not affiliated with or supported by DK hugbúnaður ehf.
+1984's own Terms of Service can be found at [https://1984.hosting/tos/](https://1984.hosting/tos/).